Coligny calendar: The start of the lunar month

-The calendar month is broken into two halves with the term ATENOVX (Note: cf. Old Irish athnugud "renewal") between them.
-The first half-month has 15 days (called a cóicthiges 'fifteen-days' in Old Irish, coicís in modern Irish).
-The second half-month has either 15 days, or 14 days with the term DIVERTOMV placed over the space for the 15th day.
-The notation patterns act as though this 'virtual' 15th day is present.
+Months are divided in two halves with ATENOVX (Note: Cf. Old Irish athnugud "renewal") between them.
+The first half has 15 days (Note: Cf. Old Irish cóicthiges "fifteen-days", Irish coicís "fortnight") and the second has 15 days or 14 days with DIVERTOMV replacing the 15th day as a 'virtual' day for notations.

-Pliny reported that the Celtic month began on the '6th day of the new moon'.
+Pliny the Elder reported Celtic months began on the 'sixth day of the new moon'.

 The mistletoe, however, is but rarely found upon the oak; and when found, is gathered with rites replete with religious awe.
 This is done more particularly on the sixth day of the moon, the day which is the beginning of their months and years, as also of their ages, which, with them, are but thirty years.
 This day they select because the moon, though not yet in the middle of her course, has already considerable power and influence; and they call her by a name which signifies, in their language, the all-healing.

-Classical writers counted from the day of the first visible moon, so the 6th day would be the first quarter moon, Day 1, the start of the calendar's month.
-The quarter moon with its D-shape is the only moment in the lunar phase that is easily identifiable by eye.
-The internal notations of the calendar confirm Pliny's statement, with a focus on the middle triplet of days in each half-month, days 7-8-9 (the full moon) and days 7a-8a-9a (the dark invisible moon).
+Classical writers counted days from the first visible moon, thus the 6th day would be close to the first quarter moon.
+When comparing the calendar's notations with Pliny's statement, the full moon would fall within days 7 to 9 and the new moon within 7a to 9a.